Site Map

 Chart 3.14: Total Recent Revenue by Type

-In 1992 income taxes at all levels of government collected 11.3 percent of GDP; social insurance taxes collected 7.4 percent of GDP.
-Ad-valorem taxes, such as sales and property taxes, collected 7.9 percent of GDP.
-Fees and charges totalled 2.2 perent of GDP and business revenue totaled 4.4 percent of GDP.
+In 1990 income taxes at all levels of government collected 11.5 percent of GDP.
+Ad-valorem taxes, such as sales and property taxes, collected 7.4 percent of GDP.
+Fees and charges totalled 3.5 percent of GDP and business revenue totaled 1.4 percent of GDP.
+Social insurance taxes, including gains and losses on state pension programs, collected 8.4 percent of GDP.

-At the top of the business cycle in 2000, income taxes collected 14.8 percent of GDP, social insurance taxes collected 7.2 percent of GDP and ad-valorem taxes collected 7.6 percent of GDP.
-Fees and charges totalled 2.3 percent of GDP and business revenue totalled 5.3 percent of GDP.
+At the top of the business cycle in 2000, income taxes collected 14.2 percent of GDP.
+Ad-valorem taxes collected 7.3 percent of GDP.
+Fees and charges totalled 2.2 percent of GDP and business revenue totaled 2.7 percent of GDP.
+Social insurance taxes collected 9.4 percent of GDP.

-By the mid 2010s income taxes are expected to increase their take to 13.1 percent of GDP, and social insurance taxes will be about 6.8 percent of GDP.
-Ad-valorem taxes will increase to 7.4 percent of GDP, fees and charges will increase to 2.6 percent of GDP and business revenue will increase to 4.7 percent of GDP.
+In 2016 income taxes amounted to 12.2 percent of GDP.
+Social insurance taxes were 7.14 percent of GDP.
+Ad-valorem taxes were 7.27 percent of GDP.
+Fees and charges were at 2.66 percent of GDP and business revenue at 2.72 percent of GDP.

 Revenue Breakdown by Level of Government